NLnetLabs/roto/docs/source/reference/language_reference.rst

 - :roto:ref:`Asn`: AS number

 There are many more types available that have more to do with BGP.
 These are described elsewhere.
-Note that Roto is case sensitive; writing the ``String`` type as ``STRING`` or ``string`` won't work.
+Note that Roto is case-sensitive; writing the ``String`` type as ``STRING`` or ``string`` won't work.

 Unit type